backdrop-contrib/utz_tokens/README.md

 - Install and enable the [Token Filter](https://backdropcms.org/project/token_filter) module.
 - Enable the "Replace tokens" filter for the text formats that you will be using these tokens in.

-To automatically detect the time zone for anonymous users,
+To automatically detect the time zone for anonymous or all users,

-- Install and enable the [Time Zone Detect](https://backdropcms.org/project/timezone_detect) module and the [Luxon](https://github.com/bugfolder/luxon) module.
+- Install and enable the [Luxon](https://github.com/bugfolder/luxon) module.
-- Go to /admin/config/regional/utz-tokens and check that option.
+- Go to /admin/config/regional/utz-tokens and check the desired option.

 Documentation
 -------------